Contexter/FountainAI/README.md

 - Revised Step 1 to reflect the new GitHub interface for creating Personal Access Tokens.
 - Updated instructions to include details on selecting repository access and permissions.
 - Specified the necessary permissions under Account permissions.
-- Added documentation for generating and using the runner registration token.
-- Included steps to prepare the self-hosted runner in the setup guide.
 - Ensured consistency with the latest GitHub interface for a seamless setup experience.
+- Added instructions for setting up a self-hosted runner with a registration token.
 ```

 ## Development Perspective

 ### TDD and CI/CD

 Implementing Test-Driven Development (TDD) alongside Continuous Integration/Continuous Deployment (CI/CD) ensures that each feature of the OpenAPI specification is thoroughly tested and automatically deployed.
-The steps
+The steps include:

- include:

 1. **Write Tests First**:
    - For each API endpoint defined in the OpenAPI, write unit tests and integration tests before implementing the functionality.

-2. **Develop the Feature**:
+2. **Develop the Feature

+**:
    - Implement the required functionality to pass the written tests.

 3. **Run Tests Locally**: